Article

 • Smear Marks: Especially near water sources

-• Egg Casings (Oothecae): Oval-shaped, found in hidden crevices
+• Egg Casings (Oothecae): Oval-shaped, found in hidden crevices (learn more about how to find a cockroach nest)

 • Shed Skins: Indicate maturing roaches